 Luigi Mangione pleads not guilty as DOJ seeks death penalty in NYC federal murder trial

-Luigi Mangione pleaded not guilty to the murder of UnitedHealthcare CEO Brian Thompson in New York City at his arraignment Friday in Manhattan federal court.
+Luigi Mangione pleaded not guilty to federal murder and stalking charges at his arraignment Friday in Manhattan federal court.
+He is accused in the killing of UnitedHealthcare CEO Brian Thompson in New York City.

 The murder charge is eligible for the death penalty, which Attorney General Pam Bondi said prosecutors will seek in Mangione's federal trial, which is likely to start in 2026.